bmammadli/CNN-Stress-Estimation/README.md

 # CNN-Stress-Estimation

-Official implementation of a **Convolutional Neural Network (CNN)** for stress state estimation from deformed surface images.
+Implementation of a **Convolutional Neural Networks (CNN)** for stress state estimation from deformed surface images.

-This work was presented at **PyTorch Conference Europe 2026**.
+This project was presented as a research poster at **PyTorch Conference Europe 2026**, demonstrating the application of deep learning for stress estimation directly from deformed surface images.
+The repository provides the official implementation accompanying the presented work.

----

-## Overview

-Mechanical stress governs material deformation and failure but cannot be directly observed from conventional surface images.
-This project demonstrates that stress can be estimated directly from deformed surface images using a deep learning framework based on **ResNet18** and transfer learning.
-The proposed approach enables non-contact stress estimation and provides early insight into material behavior before visible damage appears.

----

 ## Data Preparation and Model Overview